whitneyburton/portfolios/students/1801-back/tyler-lundgren/20180301-tyler-lundgren-m1.md

 * [GitHub URL](https://github.com/nergdnvlt/HTTP)
 * [Original Assignment](http://backend.turing.io/module1/projects/http_yeah_you_know_me)

 * This project was interesting for me.
 It started really rough, but as I got into it, and familiar with the tools it started to make sense.
-I can absolutely see the use of the project and having to fumble our way through the first couple iterations.
-It showed really how a server interacts and the functionality at a very basic level.
+I can absolutely see the use of the project and to fumble our way through the first couple iterations.
+It showed really how a simple server interacts and its functionality at a very basic level.

 Evaluation comments:
 * Nice to see Response as Module.
 While it might not be the best case to use a module, it is good to see you thinking about how to use not only classes but Modules and/or superclasses to refactor code.